jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 The undead are similar to artificial beings, in that their existence is almost always based on soul binding rituals granted by the Archon Igedeng.
 There are exceptions like Blood Monsters, which are spread by a disease and not soul binding.
 However, all undead creatures possess two universal traits: (1) their existence perverts the cycle of life and death, either spiritually or physically and (2) they are Cthonically corrupt.

+A unique category of Undead are Ghosts.
+Certain ancestor veneration rituals feature a physical object that anchors the ancestor's soul, which is exactly the same type of object used for trapping souls in jars.
+Such rituals tend to create Ghosts, although the effect is not always obvious to those performing the ritual.
+Initially, this soul binding ritual has beneficial effects.
+Such Ghosts often have subtle presences, such as giving their venerators a feeling of warmth or protection.
+In such cases that the Ghost was intentionally bound, it may spiritually project a visible form and speak to offer wisdom to its venerator.
+Creating Ghosts is forbidden by the Imperial Cult.
+While Ghosts are benign at first, over the course of centuries Ghosts are corrupted by Igedeng's influence.

+Once corrupted, the Ghost becomes restless and hostile to all surrounding mortals.
+The spiritual projection of a Ghost, being incorporeal, cannot be harmed by ordinary weapons.
+However, they may be harmed by enchanted weapons, elemental damage spells, and exorcism magic.
+When a Ghost's spiritual projection is defeated, it retreats into its jar.
+Finally releasing the Ghost requires the physical destruction of that same jar.
+There are several varieties of Ghosts, each with different abilities and appearances.
+All types of Ghost have a touch-based attack which drains the vitality of those who come into contact with their spiritual projections.

 #### Blood Monsters

 *   **Robustness:** 7